dylan-lang/dylan-programming-book/source/preface.rst

   as C or C++, environment notes, and automatic-storage-management notes.
   Here is an example:

-  #. *Environment note:* Our hypothetical development environment does not
+.. topic:: Environment note:

-     represent any particular Dylan development environment.
+   Our hypothetical development environment does not represent any particular Dylan development environment.
 Also note that the Dylan language does not require a development environment, so any given implementation may not provide one.

 An image of Dylan
 -----------------